-Submissions by counsel for the Respondent.
+Submissions by Counsel for the Respondent.

 Counsel for the Respondent submitted that the trial Magistrate grade one had jurisdiction to hear an application for distress for rent of 40,500,000/=.
-Counsel referred to section 1 and 2 of the distress for rent Act which states that;-

-Section 1
+Counsel referred to section 1 and 2 of the distress for rent Act Section 1(b)

-- (a) "bailiff" means a bailiff for the purpose of distress for rent; - (b)"certifying officer" means a chief magistrate and a magistrate grade I.
+"certifying officer" means a chief magistrate and a magistrate grade I.